Benedicta2003/KMS-SQL-Analysis/README.md

 # Kultra Mega Stores SQL Analysis
-This project contains SQL queries used to analyze the inventory and sales performance of Kultra Mega Stores as part of a Data Analysis Capstone.
+This project contains SQL queries used to analyze order and shipping data for Kultra Mega Stores.

-##  Key Questions Answered:
+## Objectives
-- Product with highest sales
+- Analyze sales, shipping costs, and returns
-- Top 3 and Bottom 3 regions by sales
+- Find top-performing categories and regions
-- Total sales of appliance in Ontario
+- Understand inefficiencies in logistics

-- Most valuable customers
-- Small business with highest sales
-- Corporate customer withthe most numbers of orders in 2009-2012
-- Most profitable consumer customer
+## Files Included
+- DSA capstone
+- `queries.sql` – All SQL queries used for analysis

-## Tools Use
+## Tools Used
-- SQL (SSMS)
+- SQL Server

+---

+Created as part of the DSA Capstone Project.

 ## File Description
 - `kultra_ksa_analysis.sql`: All SQL queries written for the project  https://github.com/Benedicta2003/KMS-SQL-Analysis/blob/main/DSA%20SQL%20PROJECT%20QUERY.sql